Our 'day provision' specialises in creating a safe learning environment primarily for pupils with autism and anxiety who need extra support.

 Because the needs of our students vary, we typically request that families meet or speak with us directly to discuss their requirements.
 Most core packages include English, Maths and Science with other subjects available upon request.

 Annual fees are calculated based on the number of subjects taken and academic weeks in the year.
-The annual fee is then divided into monthly instalments.
+The annual fee is then divided into monthly or termly instalments.
 For most combinations (such as KS3 Maths, English, Science, and Geography) we are able to offer at a discounted rate.

 Contact us to arrange a meeting and a tour. if you have already decided that you want to enrol, you can apply here.

 We know that routine is important in establishing a sense of security so our students follow a weekly timetable according to their age group and subject combinations.
 Their days are normally shorter than the typical school day which leaves them free to study or participate in other extracurricular activities in the afternoons.